NikolasKorakidis/prenterview/README.md

 ## About Us

-If you have any questions or just want to connect go ahead!
+If you have any questions or just want to connect go ahead and find us on LinkedIn!

 - Nina Vorobeva <a href="https://www.linkedin.com/in/nina-vorobeva-86a476161/">LinkedIn</a> 💼